 - Seller’s discretionary earnings.

 Ever Thought of Selling your Business?

 Working with VR means you’ve made the decision to let the nation’s only full-time organization of business intermediaries sell your business.
 Peace of mind combined with maximum results comes only when you choose VR.
-VR represents companies in a wide variety of industries and prepares a complete program to market the investment opportunity to qualified prospects.
+Our experienced brokers represent companies in a wide variety of industries.
+Once we have completed your business valuation in Miami, West Palm Beach or Fort Lauderdale, we will begin working on preparing a complete program to market the investment opportunity to qualified prospects.

 - You get the ultimate exposure.

 - You get buyers interested in your business.

 - You save time with more peace of mind.